-Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
+Countable assets include cash, stocks, bonds, investments, IRAs, credit union, savings, and checking accounts, and real estate in which one does not reside.
 However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant lives in the home or has “intent” to return to it, and his / her equity interest in the home is not greater than $595,000 (in 2020).
-(Equity interest refers to the amount of the home’s value owned by the applicant).
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant lives in the home or has “intent” to return to it, and his / her equity interest is not greater than $603,000 (in 2021).
+(Equity interest is the amount of the home’s value owned by the applicant).
 The home is also exempt if a non-applicant spouse lives in it, and this holds true regardless of where the applicant resides or the applicant’s equity interest in the home.

 It is important to note that Minnesota has a Medicaid Look-Back Period.
-This is a period of 60 months (5 years) that dates back from one’s Medicaid application date.
+This is a period of 60 months (5 years) that immediately precedes one’s Medicaid application date.
 During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
-If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.
+If one is found to be in violation of the look-back period, a penalty period of Medicaid ineligibility will ensue.

 Qualifying When Over the Limits

 For Minnesota elderly residents, aged 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 2) Medicaid Planning – the majority of persons considering Medicaid are “over-income” or “over-asset” or both, but still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible, as well as to protect their home from Medicaid’s estate recovery program. .
 Read more or connect with a Medicaid planner.

 Specific Minnesota Medicaid Programs